 "Confidential Meeting" means any meeting of Council that is closed to the public in accordance with s.
 239 of the Municipal Act, 2001.
-(Also known as in camera meetings)

 "Confidential Information" includes information in the possession of, or received in confidence by the City, that the City is prohibited from disclosing, or is required to refuse to disclose, or chooses not to disclose, under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), or other legislation.